Azure Virtual Desktop terminology

 Host pools

-A host pool is a collection of Azure virtual machines that register to Azure Virtual Desktop as session hosts when you run the Azure Virtual Desktop agent.
+A host pool is a collection of Azure virtual machines that are registered to Azure Virtual Desktop as session hosts.
 All session host virtual machines in a host pool should be sourced from the same image for a consistent user experience.
-You control the resources published to users through app groups.
+You control the resources published to users through application groups.

 A host pool can be one of two types: